leavinghoth/itpnd_logs_analysis_project/README.md

 # Logs Analysis Project
-Building an informative summary from logs by sql database queries.
-Interacting with a live database both from the command line and from the python code.
 This project is a part of the Udacity Intro To Programing Nano Degree.
 The project mimics building an internal reporting tool for a newpaper site to discover what kind of articles the site's readers like.
 The database contains newspaper articles, as well as the web server log for the site.
 ## Technologies used
 1. PostgreSQL
 2. Writing Python code with DB-API